seesee010/keyboard/README.md

 # keyboard

-This repository aims to sum up all my keyboard config.
+This repository aims to sum up all my keyboards, keyboard configs, and so on...
-In particular, I use a custom keyboard (see [here](https://github.com/carbonfet/dactyl-manuform))

-The layout is also custom, as I won't stick to the default layout (I don't even know what that would be on this keyboard, if there even is one at all).
-So here you will find everything about the keyboard and the layout.
+So here you will find everything from "how to build the keyboard" to the layout to some themes.
-From building the keyboard to the layout itself, everything is documented here.

 ---